 The novice gardener may not fully appreciate how soil is a vital component of a healthy garden.
-And with the exception of hydroponic gardening and a few other select gardening methods, a successful garden starts with having good soil.
+Wit the exception of hydroponic gardening- which is done without soil mainly using the natural moisture in the air- most successful gardens require healthy soil.

-Depending upon the type of plant you wish to place in your garden, you will need to vary the ratio between those six soil components in order to meet your plants needs.
-Before we learn about the ratio, lets learn about each element of soil.
+Depending upon the type of plants you wish to place in your garden, you will need to vary the ratio between those six soil components in order to meet your plants needs.
+Before we learn about the ratio, let's learn about each element of soil.

 Gravel is normally the largest particle in your standard soil mix.
 It is coarse and holds little to no water.
-Gravel has virtually no nutrients, nor does it hold any nutrients from the soil as water passes through.
+Gravel has virtually no nutrients, nor does it retain any nutrients from the soil as water passes through it.

 Silt is a smaller particle than sand and is the primary component of proper soil.
 Silt is comprised of decomposed plant and/or animal matter, such as manure, leaves, and twigs.
 Unlike gravel or sand, silt retains moisture and nutrients.
 It also has the ability to trap air, which helps plants thrive.

 Clay is the smallest particle in soil.
-Depending upon where you live, you may have a very low or very high level of clay in your soil.
+Depending upon where you live, the soil in your garden may have a very low or very high levels of clay.
 Clay particles have jagged edges (visible only under a microscope) and are highly ionized, meaning they are positively or negatively charged and can bind together quite tightly.
 When dampened, the jagged edges of clay bind together so tightly that not even air or water can exist between the adjoining pieces.
-Because of the tight bonds, nutrients tend to bind to the clay as well, preventing plants from absorbing them.
+Because of the tight bonds, nutrients tend to bind to the clay, preventing plants from absorbing them.

-Loam is not a soil particle per se, but rather it is a blend of soil particles.
-Loams vary greatly, from a sandy mix to a mixture with a higher clay content, which is fine, since not all plants require the same type of soil.
-The great thing about loam is that you can add one or more of the different soil particles until you get the desired loam consistency for your specific plant needs.
+While loam is not a soil particle per se, it is rather the blend of soil particles, and can vary greatly, from a sandy mix to a mixture with a higher clay content.
+Since not all plants require the same type of soil, you can add one or more of the different soil particles until you get the desired loam consistency for your specific plant needs.

-Organic matter, such as decomposing leaves or manure, can almost always improve soil conditions.
-For example, soils with a high clay content benefit from organic matter, since it helps to break up the tight bonds and allows air and moisture to get into the soil.
+Organic matter, such as decomposing leaves or manure, almost always improves soil conditions.
+For example, soils with a high clay content benefit from organic matter, since the organic matters helps to break up the tight bonds and allows air and moisture to get into the soil.
 Sandy soils also benefit from organic matter, as it helps to improve water retention for the plants.
 Most plants benefit from the regular additional of organic matter, as it helps to keep plants in peak condition.

-There are three basic nutrients that all plants need: nitrogen (N), phosphorus (P) and potassium (K).
+There are three basic nutrients that all plants need: nitrogen (N), phosphorus (P), and potassium (K).
 Since plants naturally deplete the soil of these macronutrients, you’ll need to fertilize your soil well and often if you want healthy plants year after year.
 Plan on fertilizing every year.

-When shopping for fertilizer consult the product packaging for the ratio of each macronutrient on the package.
-If you are fertilizing leafy greens or lawns, look for a fertilizer with high levels of nitrogen for lawns.
+When shopping for fertilizer consult the product packaging for the ratio of each macronutrient.
+Purchase a fertilizer with high levels of nitrogen for lawns.
 Purchase a fertilizer with high levels of phosphorus levels for plants with major blooms.

 Generally speaking, it is best to water plants deeply and thoroughly rather than frequently with less water.
-Although it may seem counter-intuitive,watering plants thoroughly actually uses less water because it allows them to grow deeper roots in the soil, and deep roots use water more efficiently.
+Although it may seem counter-intuitive,watering plants thoroughly actually uses less water because it allows plants to grow deeper roots into the soil, and deep roots use water more efficiently.

 Water plants during the cooler times of the day, such as in the morning before sunrise.
 Not only will your plants actually receive more of the water (since it won’t evaporate in the heat) but watering plants when it is cool outside allows the plant to dry off naturally which limits disease and mildew.

-Now that you understand the basics components of soil, you should be able to eye-ball what a good mixture of soil looks like-you should be notice some sand, silt, clay, gravel and organic matter in your soil.
-Generally speaking, dark brown or black soil has a lot of nutrients.
-Two other easy ways to distinguish good soil is how quick water drains from it (standing water is a bad indication), and texture (good soil will crumble easily when squeezed).
+Now that you understand the basics components of soil, you should be able to easily determine what a good mixture of soil looks like.
+Healthy, balanced soil will contain elements of sand, silt, clay, gravel and organic matter.
+Generally speaking, dark brown or black soil has a lot of nutrients, whereas light colored soil is nutrient depleted.

 If you follow the tips listed above, but you still aren’t sure if you have adequate soil, consider testing it.
-There are a few options you have when it comes to testing soil, you can test the soil yourself with an at-home kit (or simple DIY test) or send some samples to a local cooperative extension or soil testing company.
-Generally speaking, you’ll start with gathering samples of your soil from around your garden, digging down about 4 to 6 inches.
-Remove any non-organic matter and break up any large pieces of soil.
-Mix soil together from around your yard.
-Follow instructions on the package or website.
+There are a few options you have when it comes to testing soil, such as purchasing an at-home kit or sending samples to a local cooperative extension or soil testing company.
+Most testing instructions require that you gather soil samples from various locations around your garden, digging down about 4 to 6 inches.
+Remove any non-organic matter and break up any large pieces of soil, then mix all your soil togethers to get a good overall sample from your yard.

-Most soil testing kits evaluate the overall pH of your soil.
-The term "pH" refers to the overall alkalinity of acidity of soil.
+Most soil testing kits evaluate the overall pH (or the overall alkalinity or acidity) of the soil.
 The pH scale ranges from 1 to 14, levels below 7 are considered acidic soil, levels above 7 is considered alkaline.

 Don’t try to amend soil with a high content of clay by adding more sand, as this may just result in a concrete-like mixture.
 Be sure add equal parts organic matter and sand to clay to help create a good overall balance.

 Consider starting your own compost bin to enhance your garden’s soil.
-Compost uses vegetative scraps and other normal yard waste, so composting not only benefits your garden, it also helps eliminate waste unnecessarily thrown into the garbage.
+Since compost uses vegetative scraps and other normal yard waste, it not only benefits your garden, it also helps eliminate waste from unnecessarily being thrown into the garbage.